Home Crosses Pagan symbols & customs Site search

 Welsh Flag (since 1959)

-The St. David's Cross appears as a flag, but that is not the official flag of Wales.2 It is similar to the St. Petroc's Flag of Devon and also in southwest England, the St. Piran's flag of Cornwall, which represents the Cornish tin mining.
+The St. David's Cross appears as a flag, but that is not the official flag of Wales.
+It is similar to the St. Petroc's Flag of Devon and also in southwest England, the St. Piran's flag of Cornwall which represents the Cornish tin mining.
 (Not to be confused with the Cornished Cross.)
-The St. David's Cross is coloured gold - and there is no colour more striking than black to emphasize the gold colour.3 The flag's colours are believed to have originated from the armorial banner of St. David.
+The St. David's Cross is coloured gold - and there's no colour more striking than black to emphasize the gold colour.
+The flag's colours are believed to have originated from the armorial banner of St. David.

-St. David's death is remembered each year on 1st March.
-Usually at this time, spring daffodils appear and traditionally, children in Wales carry golden daffodils and wear the national Welsh costume with its black hat4 on St. David's Day.
+St. David's death is remembered each year on 1 March.
+Usually at that time, spring daffodils appear and traditionally children in Wales carry golden daffodils and wear the national Welsh costume with its black hat on St. David's Day.
 The daffodil is the national flower of Wales and symbolises chivalry.
 The Welsh for 'daffodil' is Cenhinen Pedr which is not far removed from the Welsh for 'leek' - Cenhinen.

 Other flags bearing crosses